oneapi-src/oneTBB/doc/main/tbb_userguide/design_patterns/Lazy_Initialization.rst

    ``SumTree`` class represents a segment tree allowing to get the sum of a certain interval using ``GetSum(begin, end)`` method.
 A segment tree also includes an ``update`` operation, but implementation was omitted in this example not to increase the size of the code.

-Note that the tree is not created when the constructor is called, but at the first time the sum is queried.
+   Note that the tree is not initialized when the constructor is called, but at the first time the sum is queried.